Academic flexibility and attendance guidance

 Being a victim of a crime can often have a traumatic impact on a student and negatively affect their academic performance.

-The Office of Student Assistance and Support will verify victimization without providing details for serious crimes.
+Faculty and Instructional Staff can determine appropriate academic flexibility.
+The Office of Student Assistance and Support can verify victimization without providing details for serious crimes.
 Accommodations in these cases are appropriate.

 Mental health concerns